Research Boot Camp for Newer Faculty

-New faculty often struggle to publish research during their first or second year of full-time teaching.
+New faculty often struggle to publish research during their first two or three years of full-time teaching.
 A dizzying array of professional responsibilities certainly makes maintaining an aggressive research agenda more difficult than in graduate school.
 The key is to develop a new practice for a new environment, to isolate productive blocks of time for research and writing within a schedule that otherwise may seem out of one’s control.

-The Office offers a semester-long Research Boot Camp every spring term for new full-time faculty in their first two years at Marshall.
-In the space of seven sessions during the semester, RBC members engage in a total of 17 intensive on-site hours of research writing.
+CTL offers Research Boot Camp every spring term for new full-time faculty in their first three years at Marshall.
+In the space of seven bi-weekly sessions during the semester, RBC members engage in a total of 17 intensive on-site hours of research writing.
 Each session also includes time for individual progress reports and collaborative problem solving.
 If you would like to make substantial progress on your research, then Research Boot Camp is for you!
 BYOL (bring your own laptop).
 CTL will provide high-quality energy foods (no Twinkies!).

 All sessions will convene in Old Main 109, from 2:00pm – 4:30pm, on the dates listed below (faculty at the South Charleston or Pharmacy campuses will be accommodated remotely via polycom).

 Spring 2016 RBC Schedule: January 22, February 5 & 19, March 4 & 18, April 8 & 22